freenet/freenet-core/README.md

 The Internet has grown increasingly centralized over the past 25 years, such that a handful of companies now effectively control the Internet infrastructure.
 This happened because building decentralized applications is much more difficult than building their centralized equivalents.

 Locutus is a distributed, decentralized application layer for the Internet.
 It provides a foundation for decentralized, scalable, and trustless alternatives to centralized services, including email, instant messaging, search engines, and social networks.
+It solves the hardest part of building decentralized applications.

 ### Architecture